GeoCat/geoserver/enterprise/data/README.md

 * install_quickstart_shapefiles
 * install_quickstart_shapefiles_all

+### Nexus Cache

-We cache downloads in our nexus repository using:
+To avoid directly dependency on data provider we cache downloads in our nexus repository using:

 ```
 mvn deploy:deploy-file -DgroupId=com.naturalearthdata \